karaoc/dayz.test/[Server-Hosting]-PartySettings.md

 - 0 = You can only invite players near you.
 - 1 = You can invite everyone from anywhere regardless of the distance.

-### "EnablePartyMemberMarker"
+### "ShowPartyMember3DMarkers"
 Bool.
 - 0 = You can't see any markers above the head of your teammates (sims style).
 - 1 = You can see a marker above the head of your teammates who joined your party.

 ### "ShowDistanceUnderPartyMembersMarkers"
 Bool.
-Require "EnablePartyMemberMarker" to be set to 1
+Require "ShowPartyMember3DMarkers" to be set to 1
 - 0 = Players won't be able to see the distance under the PartyMember marker above the head of your teammates.
 - 1 = The distance will be displayed under each PartyMember markers.

 ### "ShowNameOnPartyMembersMarkers"
 Bool.
-Require "EnablePartyMemberMarker" to be set to 1
+Require "ShowPartyMember3DMarkers" to be set to 1
 - 0 = Players won't be able to see the name under the PartyMember marker above the head of your teammates.
 - 1 = The name will be displayed under each PartyMember markers.